 Maryland judges who are taking the hit seem pleased to do their part.
 “As a bench, we think it fitting that the judges show leadership and support of this effort” to address the “severe economic challenges” facing Maryland, wrote Baltimore City Judge Marcella A. Holland.
 Prince George’s County Circuit Judge Sean D. Wallace supportively added that no one “joins the judiciary for the money.”

-Obviously, this is not a big savings for a problem that exceeds a billion dollars but I think this is an important symbolic gesture from the Maryland judiciary that sends a message to everyone that sacrifices are going to have to be made.
+Obviously, this is not big savings for a problem that exceeds a billion dollars, but I think this is an important symbolic gesture from the Maryland judiciary that sends a message to everyone that sacrifices will have to be made.